radriann/radriann/README.md

 <h1 align="center">Hi!
 I'm Lain.</h1>
 <h3 align="center">Frontend Developer.
 (MERN Stack)</h2>

-I love play videogames.👾,
+- I love play videogames.👾,
-Literature 📚,
+- Literature 📚,
-Programming 💻,
+- Programming 💻,
-Puzzles 🤔,
+- Puzzles 🤔,
-and create solutions to problems. 🐱‍🏍
+- Create solutions to problems. 🐱‍🏍

+<p>I am FrontEnd Developer specialized in technologies such as JavaScript, TypeScript, ReactJS, Svelte.</p>
-I love learning and putting into practice everything I learn, as well as helping others in whatever they need.
+<p>I love learning and putting into practice everything I learn, as well as helping others in whatever they need.
+My goal is find a job in a company as a Jr. FrontEnd Developer.
+Become a part of a great team and grow creating and developing applications, solutions and webs.</p>
-I am currently practicing React while starting my studies in Node and the technologies that are used together with it.

-✔ My goals are to find a job and help through it while meeting my goals and objectives.

-My pronouns: He/Him.
+<span>My pronouns: He/Him.</span>

 ⚡ Fun fact: My first programming language was Python.